Fresh pasta, Manufacturing, Tagliatelle

 Whole wheat tagliatelle

 Made with whole wheat flour, this version contains more fiber and has a nuttier, slightly firmer bite.
-It pairs well with robust vegetable sauces, legumes, and olive-oil-based preparations.
+It pairs well with robust vegetable sauces, legumes, and olive oil-based preparations.

 Fresh tagliatelle